carlmontanari/scrapli/README.md

   any particular interest in doing so).
 The implementation of using system SSH is of course a little bit messy , however scrapli takes care of that for you so you don't need to care about it!
 The payoff of using system SSH is of course that OpenSSH config files simply "work" -- no passing it to scrapli, no selective support, no need to set
     username or ports or any of the other config items that may reside in your SSH config file.
-The "system" transport driver is still a bit of a work in progress, but in testing has been reliable thus far.
-This driver will likely be the focus of most development for this project.
+This driver will likely be the focus of most development for this project, though I will try to keep the other transport drivers -- in particular ssh2-python -- as close to parity as is possible/practical.

 The final piece of scrapli is the actual "driver" -- or the component that binds the transport and channel together and deals with instantiation of an scrapli object.
 There is a "base" driver object -- `Scrape` -- which provides essentially a "raw" SSH connection with read and write methods (provided by the channel object), and not much else.
 More specific "drivers" can inherit from this class to extend functionality of the driver to make it more friendly for
     network devices.
-As this library is focused on interacting with network devices, an example scrapli driver would be the `IOSXE` driver -- to, as you may have guessed, interact with devices running Cisco's IOS-XE operating system.
+In fact, there is a `NetworkDriver` which does just that.
+This `NetworkDriver` isn't really meant to be used directly though, but to be further extended and built upon instead.
+As this library is focused on interacting with network devices, an example scrapli driver (built on the `NetworkDriver`) would be the `IOSXE ` driver -- to, as you may have guessed, interact with devices running Cisco's IOS-XE operating system.

 # Table of Contents